Defiants-org/decentr.net/_posts/2019-03-06-Another-Engineered-Global-Economic-Crisis?.md

 ![alt text](https://miro.medium.com/max/3200/1*EDa8k9oRcwmOs0AIM2KYPA.jpeg)
 <sub>Looming economic crisis: the current economic system is not a sustainable model</sub>

 This continues to excite significant industry and investor interest in the decentralised future we propose while further raising our public profile.
 As a result, we are increasingly asked to give our opinions on everything from economic policy to Holochain hApps and recurrent neural networks.
-The variety of opinions sought by the media, SME’s, investors, researchers, think tanks and others is understandable: the sum of moving parts required to usher in a true Internet of Value (IoV) as part of the Next-Generation Internet (NGI) that our tech is set to help create requires a broadly interdisciplinary approach.
+The variety of opinions sought by the media, SME’s, investors, researchers, think tanks and others is understandable: the sum of moving parts required to usher in a true Internet of Value (IoV) as part of the web 3.0 that our tech is set to help create requires a broadly interdisciplinary approach.

 However, such a multi-faceted conceptual and developmental approach can lead to misunderstandings as regards our broader aims and goals — especially when seen from a certain perspective, and without taking all the separate parts into account.